jones58/my-setup/Mac apps.md

 - XCode
 - Blocs

-*most, if not all of these, can be found on Windows too.
+*most of these can be found on Windows too.